karl-zylinski/karl-zylinski.github.io/content/posts/a-programming-language-for-me.md

 people: [128]Person
 ```

-The memory layout of that array looks like this:
+The memory layout of the `people` array looks like this:

 ```txt
 people[0].health